R-value (insulation): U-factor/U-value

 The U-factor or U-value is the overall heat transfer coefficient that describes how well a building element conducts heat or the rate of transfer of heat (in watts) through one square metre of a structure divided by the difference in temperature across the structure.
 The elements are commonly assemblies of many layers of components such as those that make up walls/floors/roofs etc. It is expressed in watts per meter squared kelvin W/(m^{2}⋅K).
 This means that the higher the U-value the worse the thermal performance of the building envelope.
 A low U-value usually indicates high levels of insulation.
-They are useful as it is a way of predicting the composite behavior of an entire building element rather than relying on the properties of individual materials.
+These values are useful for predicting the composite behavior of an entire building element rather than relying on the properties of individual materials.

 In most countries the properties of specific materials (such as insulation) are indicated by the thermal conductivity, sometimes called a k-value or lambda-value (lowercase λ).
 The thermal conductivity (k-value) is the ability of a material to conduct heat; hence, the lower the k-value, the better the material is for insulation.
 Expanded polystyrene (EPS) has a k-value of around 0.033 W/(m⋅K).
 For comparison, phenolic foam insulation has a k-value of around 0.018 W/(m⋅K), while wood varies anywhere from 0.15 to 0.75 W/(m⋅K), and steel has a k-value of approximately 50.0 W/(m⋅K).
 These figures vary from product to product, so the UK and EU have established a 90/90 standard which means that 90% of the product will conform to the stated k-value with a 90% confidence level so long as the figure quoted is stated as the 90/90 lambda-value.